rohgoyal/getting-started/bluemix/manage-soap-api/README.md

 9. Select the catalog desired.
 Sandbox is the default.
 Click **Done**.
 ![](images/7-newproduct.png)

 10.Your API is now created.
 The Design page displays.
-Click **Security** in the navigation bar.

 ![](images/8-designpage.png)

 11. Scroll down to the Security tab, and delete the "clientIDHeader (API Key)" that has been been auto-generated.
 12. Click the disk icon in the upper right corner to save your changes.
 13. Click **Assemble**.